MinecraftFunctionPlusPlus/MCFPPAPI/docs/en/quickstart/02base/02comments.md

 }#
 ```

 Document comment can include some special tags used to tag the content of the comment.
-Details in the Document chapter (TODO).
+Details in the [Document](../13doc/01doc-comment.md)。